microbiomedata/nmdc_automation/README.md

 #### Handling Failed Jobs

-By default, the watcher will retry a failed job 1 additional time via `jaws resubmit`.
+By default, the Watcher will retry a failed job 1 additional time via `jaws resubmit`.
-If the job fails again, the watcher will mark the job as `done` and update the status to `Failed`.
+If the job fails again, the Watcher will mark the job as `done` and update the status to `Failed`.

 Some things to note:

 For jobs that have failed for with a transient incomplete data download, these may be resolved by invoking the `jaws download $jaws_jobid` command

+For jobs that may have failed due to Cromwell or other system errors and need to be resubmitted, use the [API release endpoint](https://api.microbiomedata.org/docs#/jobs/release_job_jobs__job_id__release_post) to mark a claimed job as failed and have JAWS resubmit the job if the JAWS job itself cannot be resubmitted.
+This will increase the `claims` array in the `jobs` record by 1.